claudiaGiancola/prettyLittleLakeHouse/README.md

 # How to use this project
-To use this project install `npm install` and `npm install react-bootstrap bootstrap`

 Run the project with
 `npm run dev`

+Install dependencies:
+- `npm install`
+- `npm install react-bootstrap bootstrap`
+- `npm install --save @emailjs/browser`

 To correctly implement the contact form so that you can receive your guests' emails:
 - create an account with EmailJS (https://www.emailjs.com/)